jaimetur/PhotoMigrator/README.md

 > [!IMPORTANT]
 >- **NextCloud Photos** is available since v4.0.0 using WebDAV-based integration.
 >
 >- **Google Photos** is available since v4.0.0 with partial support due current official API limitations.
+Since April 1, 2025, Google Photos full-library reads are no longer available through the public Library API, so use Google Takeout for migrations/downloads of a full library and Google Photos mainly as upload target.

 ## 🧩 4.
 Other Standalone Features